What Constitutes Change of Circumstances that Warrant a New Jersey Child Support Modification?

 Health issues oftentimes to impact a New Jersey child support obligation.
 If a child experiences health issues, an increase in child support may be appropriate.
 If a parent with a child support obligation experiences significant health issues that legitimately impact his or her ability to maintain gainful employment, a modification of an existing child support obligation may be in order.

 If you are facing issues relating to child support, an experience attorney at the Law Offices of Peter Van Aulen can provide you the assistance you require.
-You can schedule an initial consultation with an attorney from the firm by calling (201) 845-7400.
-There is no cost for an initial consultation and case evaluation at the Law Offices of Peter Van Aulen.
+You can schedule a free initial consultation with an attorney from the firm by calling (201) 845-7400.